 Volumes III and IV are formatted differently than the first two volumes.
 Each course is divided into a Student Reader and a Companion Guide.
 Student Readers are large, colorful, hardcover books, while the Companion Guides are sets of 500 to 600 black-and-white pages.
 Printed pages of the Volume III Guide come three-hole punched for insertion into your own binder, but you can also buy the Volume III Guide either on a CD-ROM or as a downloadable file.
-The Volume IV Companion Guide is currently only available on CD-ROM.
-Note that Volume IV is being released in quarterly segments as I write this review.
-All of the components described should be available by 2015.
+The Volume IV Companion Guide is only available as a downloadable file.

 The Volume III and Volume IV Student Readers have more text than Volume II and significantly more than Volume I. Author Linda Hobar says the target audience for Volume III is primarily grades four and up, but Volume III seems to me best for junior high and high school level simply because of the breadth and depth of information covered.
 Volume IV was written for grades seven through twelve but seems especially good for high school.

 Hobar suggests that "younger" (grades one through five) and "middle" students (grades six through eight) might listen in on parts of lessons in Volumes III and IV and participate in age-appropriate activities suggested in the Companion Guides—there are plenty of activities for all ages!
 Recommendations for appropriate books to read are also in the Companion Guides.
 The quantity of material as well as the depth of the content might still be too much for even some fifth and sixth graders.
 Volume IV's coverage of wars and philosophy makes it inappropriate to include younger students for many lessons.